-Welcome!
-I am so glad you stopped by to read a post or two.
-I’m also glad you wanted to get to know me a little better.
+I’m glad you stopped by to read a post or two and wanted to get to know me a little better.

 Professionally, I am a writer, speaker, retreat leader, part-time university instructor and business owner.
 I love my “work.”
 (Some of my clients and projects are listed below.)
-However, I primarily think of myself as “someone in relationship:” a wife, mother, daughter, friend, mentor, co-worker, neighbor.
+However, I primarily think of myself as someone in relationship: a wife, mother, daughter, friend, mentor, manager, volunteer, neighbor.
 You get the picture.

 I call him “Babe,” or “T” most frequently.
 He is the funny, passionate man on the journey with me, intentionally and wholeheartedly.
 When I’m not keeping him busy with reading, podcasts and conversation, he runs Wavelines, our surf shop here in San Diego.